 In most cases, we act as a Special Consultant for Dizziness, Vertigo, Imbalance and Unexplained Repeated Falls.
 After my team or I perform the comprehensive, detailed Initial Root Cause assessment – which is the most important part – we then offer additional follow up visits, as single visits or visit packages, to meet the patient’s unique needs for rehabilitation and recovery, instruct the appropriate exercises and provide education, based on what we find in our initial assessment.

-For our older patients who require long term intensive therapy to build their muscle strength and improve their balance, we are often able to recommend home health or outpatient physical therapy services that are often fully or partially covered my Medicare.
+For our patients who require long term intensive therapy to build their muscle strength and improve their balance, we are often able to recommend home health or outpatient physical therapy services that are often fully or partially covered their insurance.

 Even if we recommend physical therapy services for our patients with an insurance-based provider, we remain available for guidance by pre-paid post-care phone consultations and re-evaluation visits as the situation evolves.
 When possible, we arrange physical therapy services with a provider that I have personally trained in The Bell Method.